India ATLAS of Plucked Instruments

 rudra veena

-This is an old North Indian instrument used in Hindustani music, and similar to the vichitra veena [bin, been, vina].
+The rudra veena [also bin, been, vina] is an old North Indian instrument used in Hindustani music, and similar to the vichitra veena .
 It is rarely used anymore.
+One modern player is Bahauddin Dagar (large veena).

-The rudra veena is basically a teak wood body/neck/fingerboard, fixed on two large gourds.
-The neck has on both sides a woodcarving of a peacock.
-Twenty-two wooden frets are fixed to the fingerboard with wax, or tied around the neck.
+The rudra veena is basically a rounded teak wood body/neck/ fingerboard, fixed on two large gourds and on both ends a woodcarving of a peacock.
+Twenty-two straight wooden frets are fixed to the fingerboard with wax, or tied around the neck.
+All strings run from 8 friction pegs on the tuning head - 4 on each side.

-There are 7 strings - 4 main strings, 2 drone strings on the right and one drone on the left.
-There are no resonance strings.
+There are 8 strings - 4 main strings, 3 drone strings on the right (the side of the player) and one drone on the left.
+It has no resonance strings, and there are 3 separate bridges.

-The veena is played sitting down with one gourd over the shoulder.
-The right hand picks with 2 wire plectrums worn on index and middle finger, while the drone strings are played with the nail of the little finger.
+The veena is played sitting down with one gourd over the shoulder, or resting on the left knee.
+The right hand picks (often with 2 wire plectrums worn on index and middle finger), while the drone strings are played with the nail of the little finger.
 The left hand fingering is quite difficult as you have to grip the strings from underneath the horizontal neck.
+The hand also touches (blocks) the drone string on the side.

 top